BurlingtonCodeAcademy/webdev-prework/06_repeating_things_with_loops.md

 ![Loops Title Card](https://res.cloudinary.com/btvca/image/upload/c_scale,w_1080/v1599680156/loops_title_card_bi2qmp.png)

 Ahh, loops.
 A fundamental part of what makes programming such a tour de force.
 Knowing what they are and how they behave is paramount to being a programmer of any skill level.
 Whether just starting out or a lifelong coder, you won't build anything of use until you harness them properly.
-Probably.

 ## What are loops